This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 6. Walk Along The De Bosset Bridge in Argostoli

 Constructed in 1813 by the Swiss engineer and Kefalonia’s Governor Charles de Bosset, the De Bosset Bridge is the world’s longest stone bridge built over the sea.
-The bridge was partially damaged after the 1953 earthquake and closed to vehicles in 2009.

 Since 2013, the renovated De Bosset Bridge has been pedestrian-only.
 It’s ideal for a relaxing long walk with superb views over Koutavos Lagoon and Argostoli Town.